The Swiss Data Protection Act (FADP), in short

 The geotargeting feature of Cookiebot CMP automatically determines where in the world a user of your website is located, e.g. in the EU or in Switzerland, and presents the correct compliance solution automatically.

-The new Swiss Data Protection Act (FADP), in detail
+The Swiss Federal Data Protection Act – in detail

 Let’s have a closer look at the Swiss FADP and its requirements for your website.